HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrate_ddc/integrating_voltmx_foundry/index.md

 ### Creating the list-rendering profile

-Use Helm to add list-rendering profile properties in `ListRenderingProfileService.properties`:
+Use Helm to add list-rendering profile properties in `ListRenderingProfileService.properties`.
+Refer to the following steps:

 1. Update the `values.yaml` file with the following snippet: